wdporter/i-am-that-vuepress/42-reality-cannot-be-expressed/readme.md

 As there is continuïty in memory between the two, each remembering the other, how can you speak of two selves?

 **Q:**&ensp;One is a slave to habits, the other is not.
-One conceptuälises, the other is free from all ideas.
+One conceptualises, the other is free from all ideas.

 **M:**&ensp;Why two selves?
 Between the bound and the free there can be no relationship.